w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-For mouse users, hiding the sub menu until the mouse hovers over the first-level menu item is quite easy, but has the disadvantage that the menu immediately closes once the mouse leaves the list item (and the containing sub-menu).
+For mouse users, hiding the submenu until the mouse hovers over the first-level menu item is quite easy, but has the disadvantage that the menu immediately closes once the mouse leaves the list item (and the containing submenu).

 {::nomarkdown}
 <%= code_start('','CSS') %>